 There is more than meets the eye when it comes to being a court officer.
 For example, did you know that they make an average of $25.85 an hour?
 That's $53,767 a year!
 Between 2018 and 2028, the career is expected to grow 0% and produce -7,300 job opportunities across the U.S.

 There are certain skills that many court officers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed integrity, communication skills and physical strength.
+We discovered that a lot of resumes listed communication skills, integrity and organizational skills.

 In addition to switching up your job search, it might prove helpful to look at a career path for your specific job.
 Now, what's a career path you ask?
 Well, it's practically a map that shows how you might advance from one job title to another.
 Our career paths are especially detailed with salary changes.
 So, for example, if you started out with the role of police officer you might progress to a role such as officer eventually.
 Later on in your career, you could end up with the title account manager.